 The number and type of samples collected for analysis varies year on year, This is partly due to the availability of human resource to collect the samples and deliver them to the laboratories and also on unpredictable events such as outbreaks of food poisoning.
-Samples are normally collected on a routine basis once a fortnight.
+Samples are normally collected on a routine basis once a week, however this is predicted to be once every 2-3 weeks in the first quarter of 2023 due to staffing shortages.